 "The Lyle & Scott brand and its trademark Eagle logo have been promoted and advertised in many countries of the world including the Philippines.
-Global expenditure by Lyle & Scott in marketing the Lyle & Scott and Eagle Design, not including those of its agents, licenses and distributor was US\$ 1,311,250.00 in 2005; US\$ 1,638,226.00 in 2006 and US\$ 1,226,342.00 in 2007.
-The company maintains an internet website, accessible throughout the world including the Philippines, with a URL address of www.lyleandscott.com where its products are sold online.
-Likewise, its products are advertised and sold online in numerous internet websites by leading retail outlets throughout the world.
-Copies of samples of advertisements and promotional materials for the company's mark and logo marked as Annexes 'C', 'C-1' to 'C-8' and made integral parts hereof are placed in a separate Folder of Annexes accompanying this Verified Notice of Opposition."
+Global expenditure by Lyle & Scott in marketing the Lyle & Scott and Eagle Design, not including those of its agents, licensees and distributor was US\$ 1,311,250.00 in 2005; US\$ 1,638,226.00 in 2006 and US\$ 1.226, 342.00 in 2007.
+The company maintains an Internet web site, accessible throughout the world including the Philippines with a URL address of www.lyleandscott.com where its products are sold online.
+Likewise its products are advertised and sold online in numerous internet web sites by leading retail outlets throughout the world.
+Copies of samples of advertisements and promotional materials for the company's mark and logo marked as Annexes 'C'.
+'C-r to 'C-8' and made integral parts hereof are placed in a separate Folder of Annexes accompanying this Verified Notice of Opposition.

-"An illustrative sample of worldwide use, advertisements and promotional use of the marks marked as 'D', 'D-1' to 'D-5' and made integral parts hereof are hereof contained, likewise, in a separate Folder of Exhibits accompanying this Verified Notice of Opposition."
+An illustrative samples of worldwide use, advertisements and promotion use of the marks marked as Annexes D', 'Di' to 'D-5' and made integral parts hereof are contained, likewise, in a separate Folder of Exhibits accompanying this Verified Notice of Opposition.

-"Lyle & Scott have ended 2007 and started 2008 with the continued defense of its trademark.
-During 2007, Lyle & Scott successfully challenged four parties for infringement of their famous Eagle, including Sainsburys and Next in the UK.
-The New Year has started with a further challenge to another major High Street chain in the UK and the Scottish Heritage brand continues to fight an action against major US fashion retailer, American Eagle Outfitters.
-The terms of settlement of the out of court settlement of the trademark infringement actions taken against Sainsburys and next in the United Kingdom are, however, confidential and cannot be disclosed in this opposition."
+"Lyle & Scott has ended 2007 and started 2008 with the continued defence of its trademark.
+During 2007, Lyle & Scott successfully challenged four parties for infringement of their famous Eagle, including Sailsbury and Next in the UK.
+The New Year has started with a further challenge to another major High Street chain in the UK and the Scottish Heritage brand continues to light an action against major US fashion retailer, American eagle Outfitters.
+The terms of settlement of the out of court settlement of the trade mark infringement actions taken against Sainsburys and Next in the United Kingdom are, however confidential and cannot be disclosed in this Opposition

-"Evidently, any imitation or reproduction or any registration of the trademarks by any other persons or entities was done in bad faith and designed to ride on the popularity and reputation of the world famous trademarks of Lyle & Scott Limited."
+Evidently, any imitation or reproduction or any registration of the trademarks by any other persons or entities was done in bad faith and designed to ride on the popularity and reputation of the world famous trademarks of Lyle & Scott Limited.

-"Under Application Serial No. 42008001546, applicant William Kuo seeks to register the trademark 'LYLE & SCOTT AND DEVICE OF A FLYING HAWK'.
-The mark and logo, while designated as a 'device of a flying hawk', are exactly the same mark and logo as that of Lyle & Scott Limited.
-At the very least, they are identical with, or confusingly similar to, or constitute a translation of Lyle & Scott Limited's internationally well-known and Eagle logo used for identical or similar goods.
+Under Application Serial No. 4-2008-000493, respondent-applicant William Kuo seeks to register the trademark 'LYLE & SCOTT AND DEVICE'.
+The mark and logo, while designated as 'the representation of a flying hawk', are exactly the same mark and logo as that of Lyle & Scott Limited.
+At the very least, they are identical with or confusingly similar to or constitutes a translation or Lyle & Scott Limited's internationally well-known and Eagle logo used for identical or similar goods.